soldierforus/1000hours/readme.md

 Check out this freakonomics podcast for more inspiration and to learn ,"How to Become Great at Just About Anything" http://freakonomics.com/podcast/peak/

 This is just a Minimum Viable Product so feel free to contribute.
-There is a lot more features I would like to add:
+There are a lot more features I would like to add:

  Setting goals<br>
  Alarms when goals are met<br>